openvinotoolkit/openvino/docs/ops/pooling/MaxPool_8.md

 * *pads_end*

   * **Description**: *pads_end* is a number of pixels to add to the ending along each axis.
 For example, *pads_end* equal to "1,2" means adding 1 pixel to the bottom of the input and 2 to the right of the input.
+All added padding values are equal to negative infinity.
   * **Range of values**: integer values starting from 0
   * **Type**: int[]
   * **Required**: *yes*